sbha/englishtowns/README.md

 #> Greathamrough
 ```

-Setting the country arguement to 'Ireland' will generate an Irish name:
+Setting the country argument to 'Ireland' will generate an Irish name:
 ```
 generate_town(country = 'Ireland')
 #> Ballyalliagh
 ```

-Setting the country arguement to 'Germany' will generate a German name:
+Setting the country argument to 'Germany' will generate a German name:
 ```
 generate_town(country = 'Germany')
 #> Neustaberheim